jlaustill/jlaustill.github.io/_posts/2017-06-05-json-update-support-in-postgresql-vs-mongodb.md

 You are now connected to database "test" as user "postgres". test=#
 ```
-Next, Postgresql is not schemaless.
+Next, PostgreSQL is not schemaless.
 You MUST define your schema before you can insert data into it.

 ```sql
 test=# insert into t_json (c_json) values ('{"name":"John Doe","phones": [{"type":"mobile","number":"555-555-0000", "deleted": false},{"type":"home","number":"555-555-0001", "needsUpdated": true},{"type": "work","number": "555-555-0002"}]}');